Skip to main content

 2. Toggle Dashcam on

-• On Honk: Saves clip when you honk
+• On Honk: Saves a clip when you honk the horn

-4. The dashcam icon appears at the top of the screen
+4. The dashcam icon appears at the top of the touchscreen

 Dashcam Icon Status